Shireland Collegiate Academy: Curriculum

-The Academy operates a non-standard curriculum at Key Stage 3.
+The academy operates a non-standard curriculum for Key Stage 3.
 Students are taught for 17 hours with the same teacher in Year 7, 13 hours in Year 8, and 8 hours in Year 9.
 These groups are taught based on the Literacy for Life (L4L) curriculum taught in a number of thematic units.
 This methodology is based on the Re-inventing Schools Coalition (RISC) work pioneered in Alaska.

 Composition

-The Department of Education School Level Census 2010 lists the composition of the Academy as follows:
+The Department of Education School Level Census 2010 lists the composition of the academy as follows: